PeeganKreece/idkgithub/README.md

 # Basic Duty with qb-target

-To setup a poluce duty with qb-target we need something to trigger that duty I would personally use a client event this would look like
+To setup a police duty with qb-target we need something to trigger that duty I would personally use a client event this would look like

 # Duty Client Event
 RegisterNetEvent('Toggle:Duty')